-Dserver Viewpoint space is available to all readers.
-The free expression of all opinions through letters is encouraged.
+Viewpoint space is available to all readers.
+The free expression of all opinions through letters is encoutaged.
 Letters to the Editor must be signed and must include contact information.
 Questions regarding Observer policies should be directed to Editor in Chief Mike Connolly.
-They also urged the University to take a tougher stand.
+I mean, just imagine if Rosa Parks had decided to "register" her protest at City Hall (or wherever it is that they register demonstrations).
+PARKS: Hi.
+I've come to register.